 Knowledge of the above-mentioned topics will prepare you for working (or studying further) in the field of management accounting.

 You can study both financial accounting and management accounting courses at Oxbridge Academy.
 Here is the list of courses that you can choose from:

 National Qualifications (N4-N6)

-A management accountant combines accounting and financial expertise with general management principles to assist managers in formulating and implementing organisational strategy.
-He or she is a business leader who aims to create value in an organisation by:
+Management accountants combine accounting and financial expertise with general management principles to assist managers in formulating and implementing organisational strategy.
+They are business leaders who aim to create value in an organisation by:

 - Producing reports (that contain both financial and non-financial information) to assist in managing performance and making strategic decisions.

 - Providing managers with commercial and strategic insight.

 - Designing and implementing business processes and management information systems to ensure efficient and effective use of resources.

 - Formulating and managing organisational policy, strategy and objectives.